 A large percentage of adults reported that they do not have at least one person that they consider to be their personal doctor or health care provider.
+In the U.S., LGBQIA and transgender youth and adults are less likely to report having a regular place to go for medical care.
 Regular visits with a primary care provider improve chronic disease management and reduce illness and death.
 As a result it is an important form of prevention.